-- a description of the scope of the limited assurance engagement, and - an identification of the standard(s) and/or pronouncement(s) in accordance to which the limited assurance engagement was conducted. - (3) The limited assurance report should state the practitioner's conclusion on: - the sustainability statements with regards to the relevant legal requirements, meaning the ESRS (this includes the entity's process and disclosures in the sustainability statements), - the information provided to address Article 8 of the Taxonomy Regulation with regards to the EU Regulation, - the mark-up of the sustainability statements with regards to the digitalisation requirements.24
+- (3) The assurance report should state the practitioner's conclusions on whether or not: - the sustainability statements are prepared in accordance with the relevant legal requirements and the ESRS (this includes the entity's process and the information in the sustainability statements), - the information provided to address Article 8 of the Taxonomy Regulation is prepared in accordance with the EU Regulation, - the mark-up of the sustainability statements is prepared in accordance with the digitalisation requirements.19

-Compliance with the ESRS, faithful representation and entity-specific information
+Compliance with the ESRS and faithful representation

-- It shall be noted that compliance with legal provisions and with the ESRS covers compliance with the provisions25 requiring entities to report the information that is necessary to understand the (entity's) impacts on sustainability matters and information necessary to understand how sustainability matters affect the (entity's) development, performance and position, and that meets the qualitative characteristics of the information. - If the entity's materiality assessment process is not appropriately26 designed and/or implemented the entity may provide incomplete or irrelevant information (with material information, impacts, risks and opportunities not being disclosed or being obscured by non-material information)27 which would mean that the characteristic(s) of "relevance" and/or "faithful representation", which encompasses completeness,28 would not be complied with. - Concluding that sustainability statements are compliant with ESRS or have been prepared in accordance with the ESRS covers furthermore the ESRS requirements29 for the entity to provide entity-specific disclosures when an impact, risk or opportunity is not covered or not covered with sufficient granularity by an ESRS, but is material due to its specific facts and circumstances.
-This entity-specific information, that goes beyond that specifically detailed by the ESRS, is required as part of the sustainability statements compliant with ESRS.
+- It shall be noted that compliance with legal provisions and with the ESRS cover compliance with the provisions20 requiring entities to report information necessary to understand the (entity's) impacts on sustainability matters and information necessary to understand how sustainability matters affect the (entity's) development, performance and position. - If the entity's materiality assessment process is not appropriately designed, the entity may provide incomplete or irrelevant information (with material impacts, risks and opportunities not being disclosed)21 which would mean that the characteristic(s) of "relevance" and/or "faithful representation", which encompasses completeness,22 would not be complied with.

-Being a limited assurance engagement, the conclusion should be expressed by the practitioners through a negative form of expression.
+Being a limited assurance engagement, the conclusions may be expressed by the practitioners through a negative form of expression by stating that no matter has come to their attention to cause them to believe that the sustainability statements: